-“This survey shows again how mayors are leaders in energy innovation, deploying new technologies, pursuing new efficiency systems, reducing their communities’ energy use and lowering costs for their taxpayers.
-Their best practices as well as the findings of this survey confirm that investing dollars in city energy efforts is a very good investment for the private sector and the nation,” said USCM President Mesa AZ Mayor Scott Smith.
+For the survey shows again how mayors are leaders in energy innovation.
+Thereby deploying new technologies and pursuing new efficiency systems.
+They are furthermore reducing their communities’ energy use and lowering costs for their taxpayers.
+Their best practices as well as the findings of this survey confirm that investing dollars.
+Especially in city energy efforts.
+That’s because it’s is a very good investment for the private sector and the nation.
+That was said in part by USCM President Mesa AZ Mayor Scott Smith.

 Done in conjunction with Philips, the survey also indicates that mayors plan to make energy-efficient lighting technology (LEDs as the primary example) a top priority over the next two years.
 LED/energy efficient lighting was also overwhelmingly rated as the “most promising” technology for reducing city energy use and carbon emissions, with more than four in five cities of those surveyed (82 percent) reporting.

-In addition to lighting, retrofitting public buildings also ranked as a top priority in improving the energy efficiency of city infrastructure.
-Significantly, mayors expect to use their own local resources, followed by partnerships with the private sector, as the sources of financing these technologies.
+In addition to lighting, retrofitting public buildings also ranked as a top priority.
+Especially in improving the energy efficiency of city infrastructure.
+Significantly, mayors expect to use their own local resources.
+That’s followed by partnerships with the private sector.
+Most importantly as the sources of financing these technologies.
 And in terms of the actual deployment of new technologies, survey findings reveal that more than seven in ten mayors believe their local utilities are now their city’s most important partner in doing so.

 “Mayors remain optimistic about the energy technology marketplace, with two in three cities anticipating increased investment, whether it is for state-of-the-art lighting or solar energy systems.
 It is not only cities who have a stake in this success, but the U.S. economy when new industries prosper because of these homegrown efforts,” said USCM Energy Committee Chair Gresham (OR) Mayor Shane Bemis.

-Of note, survey results also indicate that with recent weather events and associated power outages, three in four cities have developed plans to keep vital city services operating during sustained outages, and within three years, nearly 90 percent of all cities surveyed expect to have such plans in place.
+Of note, survey results also indicate that with recent weather events and associated power outages, three in four cities have developed plans to keep vital city services operating during sustained outages.
+Estimated within three years that nearly 90 percent of all cities surveyed expect to have such plans in place.

-Tom Cochran, USCM CEO and Executive Director said, “This survey provides timely and useful information on how mayors are leading in ways that save taxpayers money, reduce dependency on foreign energy, curb harmful air emissions, and grow jobs, businesses and the economy.
+Tom Cochran, USCM CEO and Executive Director said, “This survey provides timely and useful information.
+Especially on how mayors are leading in ways that save taxpayers money, reduce dependency on foreign energy, curb harmful air emissions, and grow jobs.
+In addition to businesses and the economy.
 With this survey data, we are establishing a record of local success that continues to build over time.
-Our partnership with Philips – the Mayors’ Lighting Partnership and this survey effort – is an example of how public-private collaborations can further mayoral leadership in this area.”